cdli-gh/cdli-gh.github.io/pages/guide/guide_morpology.md

 ![](https://cdli-gh.github.io/images/ma_guide/LibreOfficeSpreadsheet.png)

-2a.
-For non-pre-annotated .conll files, complete the SEGM and XPOSTAG fields.

 The SEGM column contains a normalization of the token given in the FROM column.

 The XPOSTAG column houses ORACC/ETSCRI morphological tags.
 Morphological tags are separated by periods, surrounding a stem tagged with the part of speech (POS).
 Implicit morphemes are added in square brackets.

 ORACC/ETCSRI morphological tagset can be found here:
 The POS tagset can be found here:

-To assist in this process, we extracted the extant morphological annotation data from the ETCSRI corpus.
-Since we are

 2b.
 For pre-annotated .conll files, verify the populated SEGM and XPOSTAG fields and fill in the blanks.